BIRDSgroup/NLCD/README.md

 -> `figures`: Contains figures and code to reproduce the plots, tables \
 -> `results`: \
 -> `scripts`: \
--> `yeast`: Contains yeast datasets, and code to process the yeast datasets.
+-> `yeast`: Contains yeast datasets, and codes to process the raw yeast data.

 ## Installation
 ```